 Stay the first night at the Marmot campground and find a spot on the lake shore to capture the last light illuminating the top of Mount Robson.
 At night you can hear colossal pieces of ice calving off the nearby glaciers, falling on the mountain slopes & into the lake.
 The loud noise woke me up few times at night, with my heart pounding and my mind half asleep, telling me it was grizzly bear growling just outside of my tent.

 Part 4: Marmot to Berg Lake Campground

 Early the second day pack your backpack and head to the Berg Lake campsite which will be your base for exploring the area.
 It's only further 2 km easy stroll through the forest along the western side of Berg lake.

-Due to park regulations you can spent maximum of 3 nights on the Berg lake trail.
-Out of those 2 nights I would recommend staying 2 nights at the Berg Lake Campsite to get a good taste of what the park has got to offer and be able to explore beyond the trail.
+I highly recommend staying 2 nights at the Berg Lake Campsite to get a good taste of what the park has got to offer and to be able to explore beyond the trail.

 There are few day hikes you can do from the Berg Lake campsite which offer spectacular views of the surrounding areas.